joinpursuit/Pursuit-Core-Web/react_2/redux_2/README.md

 ```

 Our `postsReducer` contains two actions - types imported from `actionTypes` - and processes them in the body of the function.
-Our initial state is an empty object, which we are going to fill with objects representing posts.
-We're using the normalize function so that we'll have an instant lookup reference to any individual posts.
-If the action we submitted to our reducer was `ADD_POST` (for a single post), then we add our payload into our state.
-If it was `ADD_POSTS`, then we add all the new posts on our payload into our state.
+Our initial state is an empty object, which we are going to fill with objects representing individual posts.
+We're using the `normalize()` helper function we defined above our reducer so that we'll have an instant lookup reference to any individual posts.

+Remember that actions can include a `type` and a `payload`?
+We see the utility of `action.payload` here.
+If the action we submitted to our reducer was `ADD_POST` (for a single post), then we add our action's payload (i.e. the post itself) into a new state object.
+If it was `ADD_POSTS`, then we add all the new posts on our action's payload into this new state.

-Object.freeze is there because that will ensure that we do not **mutate** state.
-Reducers must be Pure Functions meaning that given the same input they will always do the same thing, and they have NO side effects.
+`Object.freeze` is there because that will ensure that we do not **mutate** state.
+Reducers must be **Pure Functions**, meaning that given the same input they will always do the same thing, without side effects.

 Notice that we aren't using **any** dangerous methods here - `push` is a no-no. Just like our React states, we aren't ever going to directly modify our Redux state.
 We copy it, apply changes, and then reset it with our newly modified copy.
+While we haven't written anything that will mutate the state here, `Object.freeze` gives us one more layer of protection.

 Where are these actions coming from, though?

-# 5. `actions/`
+## `actions/`

 `actionTypes.js` is a two-liner, so we aren't going to get into that too much.
 Just remember that the reason we do what we're doing in `actionTypes` is to make absolutely sure we're applying the right actions to our reducers.
-If wrote each action as a string where it's needed there is a potential for a mispelling.
-This would cause something in our app to fail silenty.
-Errors don't tell us when we've mispelled something.
+If wrote each action as a string where it's needed, there is the potential that a misspelling will cause our app to fail silently.
+Errors don't tell us when we've mispelled a word in a string - they tell us when we've referred to a variable wrong.

-It's `postActions` that we'd like to look at:
+Let's look at `postActions`:

 ```js
 import { ADD_POST, ADD_POSTS } from "./actionTypes";